 This is a rune often used to represent love.
 It can be used in all forms of love.

 For instance, you could use it in a spell to increase family bonds or to strengthen a loving friendship.

 If you want to see how this symbol can be incorporated into a real spell, I gave a love spell that uses it in my article on charm bags.

 It is often also used for prosperity and wealth spells.
-This is one of the standard Elder Futhark Runes if your curious about learning their history and uses.
+This is one of the standard Elder Futhark Runes if you’re curious about learning their history and uses.

 This is the symbol of the Horned God.
-It can be thought of as the dual nature to the Goddess energy.
+It can be thought of as the dual nature of the Goddess’s energy.

 It represents strength and virility.
-This is one of the classic Wiccan symbols, but I waited to put it here since it is so often used in magic surrounding strength.
+This is one of the classic Wiccan symbols for strength, but I waited to put it here since it is so often used in magic surrounding strength.